phy-guanzh/Dijkstra_Algorithm/README.md

 #### 2. Streamlit Dashboard

 A Streamlit dashboard is provided, offering an interface and additional functionality.
+More infomation about this template can be found in the [Link](https://github.com/streamlit/gdp-dashboard-template).

 You can either access the online application or run it locally.